upendrak/quotes/README.md

 ##About

-This is a collection of favorite quotes from member of the infamous Coding Collective.
-Add as many as you like.
+This is a collection of favorite quotes from members of the infamous Coding Collective.
+This repository is built for anyone to practice collaborating using git.
+Add as many quotes as you like!

 ##Add